 - Red pepper flakes (opt) - 1/2 tsp

 - Marinate beef - (Skip if meat was prepared ahead for Tuesday.)
 Put beef in the freezer for about 15 minutes so it is very cold but not frozen (this is optional but will make it easier to thinly slice.)
 Chop garlic.
 Grate ginger.
 Thinly slice beef against the grain.
-Combine garlic, ginger, soy sauce, brown sugar, and toasted sesame oil in a bowl.
+Combine garlic, ginger, aminos, and toasted sesame oil in a bowl.
 Add beef and marinate for at least 20 minutes and up to 2 days.
 (Can be done up to 2 days ahead)

 - Kale - Peel off leaves and discard stems.
 (Can be done up to 3 days ahead)